khaosans/ddd-llm-claims/docs/visualization_guide.md

 ### 4. Programmatic Visualization: Custom Views

-**The Story This Tells**: Sometimes you need a specific view of the system—maybe you want to see all claims in a certain status, or track events for a specific claim.
-Programmatic visualization lets you create custom views tailored to your needs.
+**Programmatic Visualization**: Programmatic visualization enables creation of custom views tailored to specific analytical needs, such as filtering claims by status or tracking events for specific claims.

 **What You Can Do**: Use the `WorkflowVisualizer` class to create custom visualizations: